Collecting the stories of the Indian diaspora in Australia

 Explore new collections

-Our commissioned interviewers and photographers have been recording interviews and documenting community activities since this project commenced in July 2023.
+Our commissioned interviewers and photographers began recording interviews and documenting community activities in July 2023.

 You can explore more commissioned photography and oral history interviews in our collection.